 The Council has agreed to introduce biometric features in passports: mandatory inclusion of a facial image and two fingerprints within 18 resp.
 36 after the adoption of the Regulation.
-Furthermore, work on the technical specifications for the incorporation of biometrics in visas and residence permits has been taken forward in order for the swift adoption of these measures.
+Furthermore, work on the technical specifications for the incorporation of biometrics in visas, residence permits and passports has been taken forward in order for the swift adoption of these measures.
+Finally, the Hague programme, inter alia, requests Member States and the Commission to prepare for the development of minimum standards for national identity cards, taking into account ICAO standards and calls establishing a continuum of security measures that effectively links visa application procedures and entry and exit procedures at external border crossings.

 Member States have agreed to exchange information on lost and stolen passports with Interpol.